Chapter 22 Extending use cases of GLM

-In the previous chapter, we used the case of modelling count data, which is bounded at 0 and takes integer values, to understand how generalised linear models work.
+In the previous chapter, we used count data (bounded at 0 and integer-valued) to understand how generalised linear models work.
 This chapter extends our understanding by looking at another data type: binomial data.

-The three formats, provide flexibility for modelling binomial data in various contexts and are as follows:
+The three formats provide flexibility for modelling binomial data in various contexts:

 1. Binary Data (0/1): The data can be a two-level factor, often coded as zeros and ones.
 For example, this could represent whether an individual died (0) or survived (1) in a study, or two sexes (male or female) in a study predicting sex based on other variables (e.g., size, morphology).